-Ohio OVI/DUI First Offense
+Ohio First Offense DUI Laws

 The OVI or operating a vehicle impaired law of Ohio states that it is against the law for any person to operate or attempt to operate a vehicle whilst under the influence of alcohol, drugs or any other substance which causes their blood alcohol concentration level to exceed .08%.
 Similar to the Ohio DUI law, in order to be suspected of committing this offence, the person in question does not necessarily need to display any signs of impairment which would raise suspicion of the consumption of drugs and/or alcohol, but simply the fact that their blood alcohol level, or BAC is above the legal limit is enough to get them arrested for an Ohio OVI charge.